Aahzymandius/python/my-first-api/readme.md

 As the title mentions, this is my first API and has served as a great learning experience for me and should continue to serve as such since there are still a few minor issues to overcome as mentioned in the TODO.

+The API interfaces with a Mysql backend which (currently) contains a passenger list from the titanic.
+The API currently supports 5 methods (hopefully) following the Swagger 2.0 model.

 # Steps to deploy API

 ## 1. Create docker images